reymondv/social-media-app/README.md

 # How to run
-You need to instal npm and node js before running the application
+You need to install npm and node js before running the application
 1. Clone this repository
 2. Install dependencies by running the command
 ```